sjtu-yc/Code_test/readme.md

 # Code of IDFree-PER

+This is the source code of the KDD 2025 paper "Personalized Language Model Learning on Text Data Without User Identifiers".

 **Project Structure**

 - classification/ *(Code on classification dataset)*
   - data/ *(Dataset and pre-process scripts)*
   - model/